TomokiMiyauci/lru-map/README.md

 assertEquals([...map.values()], ["right", "rightmost"]);
 ```

-## Side effects of operations
+## Side effects of Used

-When an item is retrieved or set, it is considered most recently used.
+When an item is used, the item is considered most recently used.

 As seen in [Iteration](#iteration), items are kept in order of oldest to newest,
 so when these operations are performed, the order of the items will change.